ustinian-wang/blog/docs/Resume.md

 **mallapp** 2020 - Present

-- Our SaaS platform comprises a designer interface and visitor view, enabling users to customize
+- Our Saas platform comprises a designer interface and visitor view, enabling users to customize

 views based on their preferences.
 With a user base exceeding 20 million, we consistently deliver